WINE: Wavelet-Guided GAN Inversion and Editing for High-Fidelity Refinement: Related Works

 \subsection{Frequency Bias of Generative Models}

-Recent works \citep{Dzanic2019fourier, Liu2020fake, wang2019cnngenerated} tackle the spectral bias of GANs, in that GAN training is biased to learn the low-frequency distribution whilst struggling to learn the high-frequency counterpart.
-GANs suffer from generating high-frequency features due to incompatible upsampling operations in the pixel domain \citep{schwarz2021freqbias, Frank2020leveraging, Khayatkhoei2022spatialbias}.
-In order to alleviate the spectral distortions, prior works \citep{schwarz2021freqbias, durall2020upconv, jiang2021focal} propose a spectral regularization loss term to match the high-frequency distribution.
-However, we empirically find that images generated via spectral loss can contain undesirable high-frequency noises to coercively match the spectrum density, eventually degrading the image quality (see Appendix \ref{app:specloss}).
+Recent works address the spectral bias in GANs \cite{Dzanic2019fourier, Liu2020fake, wang2019cnngenerated}, where the training is biased to learn the low-frequency distribution whilst struggling to learn the high-frequency counterpart.
+GANs suffer from generating high-frequency features due to incompatible upsampling operations in the pixel domain \cite{Khayatkhoei2022spatialbias, schwarz2021freqbias}.
+In order to alleviate the spectral distortions, prior works \cite{durall2020upconv, jiang2021focal, schwarz2021freqbias} propose a spectral regularization loss term to match the high-frequency distribution.
+However, images generated via spectral loss contain undesirable high-frequency noises to coercively match the spectrum density, eventually degrading the image quality (see appendix for experimental results).

-Currently, SWAGAN \citep{gal2021swagan} is the first and only StyleGAN2-based architecture that generates images directly in the frequency domain to create fine-grained contents in the high-frequency range.
-The hierarchical growth of predicted wavelet coefficients contributes to the accurate approximation of spectral density, especially in the spatial domain for realistic visual quality.
-We adopt this wavelet-based architecture to preserve high-frequency information and mitigate spectral bias.
+To overcome these limitations, SWAGAN \cite{gal2021swagan} introduces a wavelet-guided StyleGAN2 via generating images with the hierarchical growth of predicted wavelet coefficients.
+This expansion to the wavelet domain maintains the spatial frequency information, ensuring the accurate approximation of spectral density.
+In Figure \ref{fig:comp_frequency} we show the single-image reconstruction quality of StyleGAN2 and SWAGAN using a latent optimization \cite{karras2019style}.
+Spectral density plots \cite{schwarz2021freqbias} of generated and ground truth images for both architectures indicate the effectiveness of the wavelet reconstruction in preserving frequency information, particularly in the high-frequency range.
+Motivated by these, we extend the application of wavelet-guided expansion beyond the generator and incorporate it into the entire GAN inversion framework.